 Gummy smiles may happen due to certain medical conditions, medications, developmental problems, genetics, decay, injury, grinding, or loss of the supporting bone.

-Please contact Concord Dental Group today to find out if laser gum recontouring can help you get rid of a gummy smile.
+Please contact Concord Dental Associates today to find out if laser gum recontouring can help you get rid of a gummy smile.

 LANAP Laser Dentistry

-If you are interested in learning more about sedation dentistry, please request an appointment online with Concord Dental Group to set up a consultation at our Concord office.
+If you are interested in learning more about sedation dentistry, please request an appointment online with Concord Dental Associates to set up a consultation at our Concord office.